lakshaymehra/scraping-marketplaces/README.md

 # Scraping eBay and Amazon Listings and Reviews Using BeautifulSoup and Scrapy:
 ## Remark :
-This repository also contains code to scrape Kaleidoscope Game Patterns and Solutions.
+This repository also contains code to scrape Dr.Wood's Kaleidoscope Game Patterns and Solutions.

 ## Usage Guide: